 - What is the most satisfying sound in the world?
 Why?

-- What is one thing about the way the world works that you wish you could understand better?
+- What is one thing about how the world works that you wish you could understand better?

 - If you could make your pet understand one thing, what would it be?